Brenda MacKay, Associate Professor of Education

 - B.A. in Elementary Education, Oglethorpe University

-- Favorite Places to Visit: United States: Hilton Head Island, South Carolina; Abroad: London, England
+- Favorite Places to Visit: United States: Hilton Head Island, South Carolina, and California; Abroad: Ireland, England, and Scotland

-- Why I’m at Cedarville: I enjoy interacting with Cedarville students both inside and outside of class.
-It gives me great pleasure to be a part of their spiritual and educational growth and to be able to assist them in finding teaching positions in the States and overseas after they leave the University.
+- Why I’m at Cedarville: I love teaching and I enjoy spending time with Cedarville students both inside and outside of class.
+It is exciting to watch students grow both educationally and spiritually over their four years here.
+Assisting students in finding teaching positions in the United States and overseas gives me great joy.

 - Best Practices in Supervising Clinical Field Experience and Student Teaching